-- Assessing the simulation capability of the observed shallow cloud mesoscale organisaiton over the subtropical ocean.
+- Assessing the simulation capability of the observed shallow cloud mesoscale organisation over the subtropical ocean.

-- Understanding the underlying dynamical processes leading to the mesoscale organisaitonal patterns
+- Understanding the underlying dynamical processes that lead to these mesoscale cloud patterns

-- Assessing the radiative response of this weather regime to climate warming using the Pseudo-Global Warming(PGW) framework
+- Assessing the radiative response of this abundant cloud regime to climate warming using the Pseudo-Global Warming(PGW) framework

-The simulations will be carried under a Present Day Climate and a Pseudo Warming Experiment setting.
-For the latter we propose to do a +4K SST AMIP run in which the perturbed lateral boundary conditions will be provided from climate models with a high ( HADGEM3, IPSL) , low (NORESM2) and a medium (GFDL) climate sensitivity
+The simulations will be carried for under present day conditions such as observed during the EUREC4A field campaign and additionally for future weather conditions by using a Pseudo Global Warming perturbation.
+For the latter we propose to do a +4K SST AMIP run in which the perturbed lateral boundary conditions will be provided from climate models with a medium (GFDL) climate sensitivity.